 Multilateral meetings (MLMs) between the notifying administrations revise the MoU and discuss other matters relevant to the coordination process.
 The MoU stipulates that an MLM should take place every 5 years.
 There is also the possibility for administrations to call additional extraordinary MLMs, but this has not happened so far.

-Some administrations are of the view that under the current coordination process between operators (ORM), the capacity-planning approach leads to difficulties for new or existing AMS(R)S systems.
-These administrations believe that in the spectrum assignment process, AMS(R)S spectrum requirements are not treated differently than other non-safety communications, and that this in practice undermines the applicability of the regulatory provisions of footnote No. 5.357A.

-Other administrations are of the view that the ORM coordination process within the MoU does give the required priority to AMS(R)S communications in accordance with, and respecting, the Radio Regulations and in particular footnote 5.357A.
-These administrations point out that it is a fact that the MLM/ORM process has enabled new administrations and their operators, including one AMS(R)S operator, to join the MLM/ORM process and get access to spectrum.

-The results of the ORM meetings are sent to or are available on request of the notifying administrations.
-These administrations can therefore review the detailed Spectrum Sharing Arrangements, including the total amount of spectrum of each MSS operator in the current year and additional spectrum for the following year, and if relevant their AMS(R)S element.
-In accordance with normal practice in satellite frequency coordination, the details of the coordination discussions and agreed spectrum and technical arrangements between operators are confidential to administrations that are party of the MoU arrangements.

-This is a concern to some administrations as they are of the view that this makes it very difficult for administrations and AMS(R)S operators to develop long-term plans for spectrum access in order to serve their aviation safety communication needs and that the multilateral coordination process needs to be made transparent for ensuring that these services are treated fairly and have access to spectrum.

-Other administrations point out that Administrations wishing to introduce MSS or AMS(R)S systems in the 1525-1559 MHz and 1626.5-1660.5 MHz bands will, following submission of ITU filings, be able to join the MoU and participate in the coordination process and have access to the details of the coordination information.
-In addition, those administrations believe that any administration can obtain confirmation from their AMS(R)S service providers that AMS(R)S communications requirements are being met.

 The Region 1&3 MoU states that if the operators are unable to conclude a new spectrum assignment plan, then the current plan will remain valid.
 This could potentially lead to problems (e.g. no spectrum available or reduced quality of service) for new or existing AMS(R)S operators who have to provide safety of life services.
 Such situations have never arisen in the ORM.
 On several occasions, new spectrum assignment plans were adopted for the following year without unanimous agreement in the ORM, i.e. specific MSS operators did not agree to the new plan.
 On those occasions, accommodation was made for those operators that did not sign up to the spectrum plan for the following year to continue to use their spectrum assignments in the previous year’s plan.
 These situations have not so far denied access to radio spectrum to accommodate AMS(R)S communication needs.